Hierosoft/linux-preinstall/doc/cron.md

 ```
 - Before changing the log location, the log entries could be found like:
   - `sudo cat /var/log/messages | grep -v flatpak_policy | grep -v evince-thumbnailer | tail -n 200`

+## Troubleshooting
+### No MTA installed
+If the log says "No MTA installed, discarding output" after a failed command, try the following:
+Install the postfix package, then as per <https://askubuntu.com/a/199453> (as your Thundbird user, not root), run:
+- `echo "$USER@localhost" | sudo tee -a /root/.forward`
+- `sudo adduser $USER mail`